Skip to content

 Insurance claim guide

-Filing a hail damage insurance claim in Rockford requires understanding Illinois' percentage-based deductible structure.
-Most Winnebago County homeowners face deductibles of 1–2% of their home's insured value, meaning a typical Rockford home valued at $120,900 carries a $2,418 deductible at the 2% rate.
-Wind and hail deductibles in Illinois have shifted from flat dollar amounts to percentage-based structures as carriers respond to escalating storm losses.
+Filing a hail damage insurance claim in Rockford requires understanding Illinois' percentage-based deductible structure, where homeowners typically pay 1-2% of their home's insured value out-of-pocket.
+For a $120,900 Winnebago County home with a 2% deductible, the homeowner would pay $2,418 before insurance coverage begins.
+Wind and hail deductibles in Illinois have shifted from flat dollar amounts to these percentage-based structures as carriers respond to escalating storm losses.

 Full 10-step claim guide for Rockford